ESL Questions About Medical Ethics

 This activity focuses on current medical news and ethical dilemmas reported in the media.
 Students will be divided into small groups and given a recent news article that highlights a medical ethical issue.
 They will analyze and discuss the situation presented in the article, taking into consideration the perspectives of different stakeholders involved.
 Finally, they will present their findings and engage in a class-wide discussion about the complex nature of medical ethics.

-See also ESL Questions About Political Ethics
+See also ESL Questions About Normative Ethics